 Once the potato & parsnip gratin has been in for 50 min, transfer the duck, skin-side up, to a baking tray and sprinkle over the five-spice.

-Put the tray in the oven for 10-12 minutes for medium.
+Put the tray in the oven for 10-12 minutes if you prefer your duck cooked medium.
 Cook for a further 3-5 minutes if you prefer your duck well done.
 Once cooked, set the duck aside to rest for at least 10 minutes.

 Re-boil a kettle.